AUSTRALIAN SPACEGUARD SURVEY

 collaboration between astronomers at the University of Arizona and

 the Australian National University.
-It
+It involves refurbishing a

 telescope at Siding Spring in New South Wales and providing a very